Panic Attacks in Children: What to Do and What to Avoid

 The good news is there are specific, proven techniques you can use to help your child through these frightening episodes.

-Why Might Parents Accidentally Make Children’s Anxiety Worse?
+Why Parents Might Accidentally Make Children’s Anxiety Worse?

-Most parents naturally respond to their child’s panic by saying things like “Don’t worry” or “There’s nothing to be afraid of”, but this approach actually sends the wrong message to your child’s brain.
-When you dismiss their very real physical sensations, they feel misunderstood and even more alone in their panic.
+Most parents naturally respond to their child’s panic by saying things like “Don’t worry” or “There’s nothing to be afraid of”.
+However, this approach often sends the wrong message to your child’s brain.

-Another common mistake is showing your own fear or anxiety.
-Children are incredibly perceptive – if they see you panicking about their panic, it confirms their fear that something truly dangerous is happening.
+If they see you panicking about their panic, it confirms their fear that something truly dangerous is happening.
+This can increase their distress.

 As a mum of two myself, I realise it can be really tough not to show our own fear and anxiety if our child is panicking.
 But if possible, try to be that reassuring, containing presence they need in the moment.